 Each of these orange-coloured foods is rich in vitamin A. A powerful aid in keeping your skin radiant and supple.
 You can also find vitamin A in green leafy vegetables, eggs, and low-fat dairy foods.

 Look Younger with Oatmeal

-For healthy skin diet the steel-cut oatmeal processed than other varieties, so it retains more vitamins.
+For healthy skin diet, the steel-cut oatmeal processed than other varieties, so it retains more vitamins.
 This is important because studies found that spiked blood sugar elevates your body level of androgen, hormones that can contribute to wrinkles.
-Oats are also exception skin healing when applied external.
+Oats are also exception skin healing when applied externally.

 This unassuming little cup of tea delivers a powerhouse of antioxidants to your skin.
 The antioxidants found in green tea can slow DNA damage and prevent inflammation.
 There’s even evidence it can protect against sun damage.